Some Commentary on the Maximum Permissible Interest Rate (MPIR)

 We are tempted to ignore the MPIR, simply accepting it as the factor which converts RADs into DAPs - lump sums into their income stream equivalent.
 However, we have some concerns about this approach, both from a practical perspective and whether the mechanism is appropriate for Aged care.
 Please accept our apologies in advance for the complexities, but they are included to make a point.

 |The current MPIR rate - effective 1 July 2020 to 31 December 2020 is: 4.1%|

 MPIR Trends over time - Downward Pressure?

 Changes in the MPIR can materially affect the level of daily charges and there has been quite a bit of volatility in interest rates recently; see the chart above.
-The table below illustrates the DAP equivalent of a RAD of $380,000 based on the current rate of 4.10% applying from July 1, 2020 compared to the DAP that would have resulted in April 2020 and April 2019 when MPIR levels were higher.
-The differences are significant.
+The table below illustrates the DAP equivalent of a RAD of $380,000 based on the rate of 4.10% applying from July 1, 2020 compared to the MPIR rates of 4.89% and 5.96% applying in April 2020 and April 2019 respectively..

 |RAD = $380,000||DAP||Annual Cost|

 |MPIR = 4.10% (1 July, 2020)||$42.68 per day||$15,580.00|

 |MPIR = 4.89% (April 1, 2020)||$50.91 per day||$18,582.00|